Innovative Approach to Circular Economy

 Mäkikoskela emphasises that in the past, Finland already practised the principles of circular economy.
 In the 1950s, after the wars, many Finns still lived in self-subsistent households on small farms.
 Hardly any materials were wasted, and everything was used many times over.
 ‘In a circular economy, we do not need to reinvent everything.
 We can draw on old methods and adapt them to suit our current way of life.’

-This spirit of innovation has space to unfold on Aalto’s campus in Otaniemi: namely the Test Site, built under the direction of Professor Mikko Jalas, head of the Creative Sustainability programme.
+This spirit of innovation has space to unfold at Aalto’s campus in Otaniemi: namely the Test Site, built under the direction of Professor Mikko Jalas, head of the Creative Sustainability programme.

 Mäkikoskela believes that in our daily lives we do not have enough time to think freely.
 ‘An important skill for the future will be the ability to shift from doing routine tasks into a state of mind for creating something new.’
 The work of an artist also includes a lot of mundane tasks, such as bookkeeping, tax matters or applying for funding.
 At times, the proportion of creative work may be quite small.